-Introducing your pension
+Introducing your pension plan

-We're pleased to welcome you to your pension.
+We're pleased to welcome you to your pension plan (the Plan).
 It's been set up by your employer to give you an easy and effective way to save for your retirement while you're working.

 People are living longer, which is great news.
 It gives you plenty of time to tick things off your bucket list, but, it also means a longer retirement to plan for.
-So, the longer you save for, the more you put aside - which gives your savings the best chance to grow (though it's important to remember that performance is never guaranteed).
+So, the longer you save for, the more you put aside - which gives your pension savings a chance to grow.